jbeeko/TypeUp/README.md

 #### Indent Based Parsing
 The current parser does not implement indent based parsing and hence can't parse data like multi-line strings.
 This is also needed to reliably support collections.

-#### Options
-The parser currently only works for `string option`.
-This is due an issue constructing the correct type to pass to `FSharpValue.MakeRecord`.

 #### Collections
 Collections are not working.
 There seem to be two issues: